carltonduke/BushWhacker/README.md

 # BushWhacker
-Adds a custom sword to minecraft,called the "Bush Whacker".
-Custom model and texture created in BlockBench (Will use an OBJ model made in Blender once I figure out how to load OBJ models in Forge).
-The current model looks cool and serves its purpose, so the OBJ will take a backseat.
-Next step is implementing the sword's events, firstly to cut grass blocks in an area around the player, hence the name.
+Adds a custom sword to minecraft, called the "Bush Whacker".
+Custom model and texture created in BlockBench.
+Next step is implementing the sword's mechanics, firstly to break grass blocks in an area around the player, hence the name.
 Once I think of other cool mechanics, I'll add those too.

 # BushWhackerMod.java
 Main driver class of the mod.
 Calls the RegistryInit method to register the mod's new item.